yohanchatelain/fmriprep/docs/outputs.rst

 Confounds
 ---------

+See implementation on :mod:`~fmriprep.workflows.bold.confounds.init_bold_confs_wf`.

 The :abbr:`BOLD (blood-oxygen level dependent)` signal measured with fMRI is a mixture of fluctuations of both neuronal and non-neuronal origin.
 Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
 Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects) (see Greve et al. [Greve2013]_ for detailed review of the possible sources of noise in fMRI signal).

 *Confounds* (or nuisance regressors) are variables representing potential fluctuations of non-neuronal origin.
 Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model` and functional connectivity analyses.
 It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the :abbr:`GLM (General Linear Model` design matrix or regressing them out from